Azure Backup architecture for SAP HANA backup

 Backint then executes the read operation from the underlying data volumes – the index server and XS engine for the Tenant database and name server for the SYSTEMDB.
 Premium SSD disks can provide optimal I/O throughput for the backup streaming operation.
 However, using uncached disks with M64Is can provide higher speeds.

 To stream the backup data, Backint creates up to three pipes, which directly write to Recovery Services vault of Azure Backup.

 If you aren’t using firewall/NVA in your setup, then the backup stream is transferred over the Azure network to the Recovery Services vault / Azure Storage.
 Also, you can set up Virtual Network Service Endpoint or Private Endpoint to allow SAP HANA to send backup traffic directly to Recovery Services Vault / Azure Storage, skipping NVA/Azure Firewall.
-Additionally, when you use firewall/NVA, the traffic to Azure Active Directory and Azure Backup Service will pass through the firewall/NVA and it doesn’t affect the overall backup performance.
+Additionally, when you use firewall/NVA, the traffic to Microsoft Entra ID and Azure Backup Service will pass through the firewall/NVA and it doesn’t affect the overall backup performance.

 Azure Backup attempts to achieve speeds up to 420 MB/sec for non-log backups and up to 100 MB/sec for log backups.
 Learn more about backup and restore throughput performance.